2008 New York Jets season: Week 10: vs. St. Louis Rams

 Coming off their road win over the Bills, the Jets went home for Week 10 interconference duel with the St. Louis Rams.
 In the first quarter, New York took flight as RB Thomas Jones got a 13-yard TD run, kicker Jay Feely nailed a 22-yard field goal, and LB Calvin Pace returning a fumble 50 yards for a touchdown.
 In the second quarter, the Jets continued their domination as Jones got a 2-yard TD run, Feely making a 49-yard and a 46-yard field goal, QB Brett Favre completing a 2-yard TD pass to TE Dustin Keller, and Feely getting a 55-yard field goal.
 In the third quarter, the Rams would get only points of the game as kicker Josh Brown nailed a 37-yard field goal.
 In the fourth quarter, New York flew away as Jones got a 6-yard TD run.

-With the huge win, the Jets improved to 6–3.
+With the huge win, the Jets improved to 6–3, snapped their seven-game losing streak against the Rams and beat them for the first time since the 1983 season.

-The +44 point differential marked the largest margin of victory in franchise history, and was the Jets’ first win over the Rams since 1983.
+The +44 point differential marked the largest margin of victory in franchise history.